Photo by Soroush Karimi on Unsplash

 The first step when applying to open an EQ Bank account is to visit their website to start the process.
 Make sure you have your Social Insurance Number ready; it’s required information for anyone opening a bank account that earns interest.

 To verify your identity, they will perform a soft credit check, which won’t affect your credit rating.
-If they’re not able to confirm your identity that way, then you’ll need to visit a Canada Post outlet to verify your ID.
+If they’re not able to confirm your identity that way, you’ll need to visit a Canada Post outlet to verify that you are who you say you are.
 When you do so, you’ll be asked to show a piece of government-issued photo ID.
-If that ID doesn’t list your current address, you will also have to show a proof of address document as well as what’s known as a Canada Post DSS number, which will be emailed to you.
+If that ID doesn’t list your current address, you will also have to show a proof of address document, as well as what’s known as a Canada Post DSS number, which will be emailed to you.